You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 No, you do not.

 Yes, but only if you need to cover the period until your settled or pre-settled status is confirmed.
-You can read more about your rights in the UK as a settled or pre-settled EU/EEA/Swiss citizen here.
+Find out more about your rights in the UK as a settled or pre-settled EU/EEA/Swiss citizen here.

 The Home Office will use your HMRC or DWP records (if applicable) to confirm how long you have been in the UK.
 If these records do not match the length of time you have actually lived in the UK, you will need to provide additional evidence of your residence.
 Photos or scans of documents can be uploaded as evidence of your UK residence.
 See here for information on the types of evidence that may be acceptable.